bright-dev/neup-qa/doc/neup-qa-doc.rst

 Developer Guides
 ================
-Developer guides are very similar to user's guides except that they assume a basic mastery of the project.
+Assume a basic mastery of the project.

+.. break

 They are typically for people who want to *become* developers on a project rather than for existing developers.

+.. break

-They are probably most important for code projects that have plugin architectures and where the line between user and developer is less well defined.
+Most important for code projects that have plugin architectures and where the line between user and developer is less well defined.

 **Examples:** `Android`_, `Python`_.